CaH4o/fullstackopen/README.md

 #### 8.1-8.7, 8.13-8.16: Library backend

 Description: We will implement a GraphQL backend for a small library.
 Implement queries allBooks, allAuthors, allBooks by genre and/or by auther.
 Implement mutation addBook and editAuthor.
 Change the library application so that it saves the data to a database.
+Complete the program so that database validation errors (e.g. book title or author name being too short) are handled sensibly.
+Add user management to your application with updating typeDefs, сreating/updating querys and mutations for it and to work with token.

 Create an application according to the requirements described in [exercises 8.1-8.7](https://fullstackopen.com/en/part8/graph_ql_server#exercises-8-1-8-7), [exercises 8.13-8.16](https://fullstackopen.com/en/part8/database_and_user_administration#exercises-8-13-8-16)